IRL2/nanover-docs/source/concepts/applications.rst

    the use of arbitrary keys so users of the application can reintroduce this key, or any more appropriate ones, for their own use cases.

-If the FrameData uses any key staring by ``particle.``, it must set the key ``particle.count`` in the value map.
+If the FrameData uses any key starting with ``particle.``, it must set the key ``particle.count`` in the value map.
 The value of ``particle.count`` is the number of particles in the frame, it must match the length of the arrays.